adalbertobrant/adalbertobrant/README.md

 <a href="#Gamer" alt="Gamer"><img align = 'right' src = 'https://github.com/adalbertobrant/adalbertobrant/blob/main/OctoCat-The%20Gamer.png' width="200"></a>

 ### Hi there 👋, I'm Adalberto Brant!

+- 🔭 I’m currently working on https://www.hackathonsaudeinfantil.com.br/
+- 🌱 I’m currently learning Web Development
+- 👯 I’m looking to collaborate on open source projects for Health Science
+- 🤔 I’m looking for help with AI, Deep Learning, Computer Vision
+- 💬 Ask me about Dentistry and related Health
+- 📫 How to reach me: ...
+- 😄 Pronouns: ...
+- ⚡ Fun fact: ...

 <!--
 **adalbertobrant/adalbertobrant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.